wsherre/Will_Sherrer_Projects/README.md

-# Will_Sherrer_Projects
+# Will Sherrer's Projects
-pSome of the projects I've done in College at Clemson
+Some of the projects I've done in College at Clemson